Te0gop/More_Exercises/Algorithms/Readme.md

         not suitable for decision making trees used in          then explore all paths through this decision.
 And if this decision games or puzzles.	                                leads to win situation, we stop.

-5. The Time complexity of BFS is O(V + E) when             The Time complexity of DFS is also O(V + E) when Adjacency List is used and
+5. The Time complexity of BFS is O(V + E) when             The Time complexity of DFS is also O(V + E) when Adjacency List is
-        Adjacency List is used and O(V^2) when Adjacency        O(V^2) when Adjacency Matrix is used, where V stands for vertice
+        Adjacency List is used and O(V^2) when Adjacency        used and O(V^2) when Adjacency Matrix is used, where V stands for
-        Matrix is used, where V stands for vertices and E       s and E stands for edges. stands for edges.
+        Matrix is used, where V stands for vertices and E       vertices and E stands for edges. stands for edges.

 6. Here, siblings are visited before the children	        Here, children are visited before the siblings